 Arrive in Johannesburg, to be transferred to your nearby hotel where the Blazing Trails staff will meet you and brief you on the adventure ahead.
 You will be introduced to your bike, before we will doubtless head off to a bar and the fine restaurant.

 Day 3: jo’burgh to graskop

-We mount up leaving the city behind.
-The easterly ride out of town is initially a long, straight one, until we leave the motorway and head along a lesser road to take lunch in the charming little town of Dulstrom.
+We mount up and leave the city behind.
+The ride out of town is initially a long, straight one, until we leave the main highway and head along a lesser road to take lunch in the charming little town of Dulstrom.
 From here, there is more sweeping countryside until the unspeakably good riding begins over the Long Tom Pass and down to Sabie.
 Another delicious 30km sees us at Graskop and our hotel.
 There are a number of restaurants to chose from for dinner and a fun biker bar.

 DAY 4: graskop to hazyview

 Another riding day to die for.
 We quit Graskop and after a few kilometres stop off to take in the views at God’s Window, a viewpoint over a spectacular gorge and the forest beyond.
 Back on the bikes again we’re in for more bliss as we wend our ways down the amazing road to the Blyde River Canyon and one of the globe’s most amazing geographical views.
 Next comes more top riding to the Abel Erasmus Pass and down to the Lowveld.
 We end the day in a smart Hazyview hotel.

 Top activity (and a bit of a ‘must do’) after a very early awakening, will be a day’s safari in Kruger National Park.
 This is one of the best places to spot ‘The Big Five’: elephant, rhinoceros, lion, leopard and buffalo.
 You are very unlikely to see all of these, but there is always plenty of game to view.